Bio2Byte/simsapiper/README.md

 - Sequences are longer then 400 residues
 - Sequence contains any characters not representing an amino acid
 - API rate limit causes jobs to randomly fail: rerun SIMSApiper a few times to ensure maximal amount of models retrieved

+### 2.4 Alternative: Model Sequences with ESMFold (--localModel 1)

+Why?

+- Very fast prediction of novel protein structure models from sequence
+- No need to know the Uniprot ID

+How?

+- Run structure predictions locally ESMfold

+Common Issues:

+- Model calculation time increases exponentially with sequence length
+- Requires graphics card with at least 16GB GPU memory (! not CPU memory)
+    - for proteins with >900 AA we needed even more GPU memory
+    - 8GB GPU memory is enough to predict proteins <250 AA

 ### 2.5 Identify missing models
 (same as step 2.1)